 Ingredients & Substitutions

-Dressing
+Peanut Dressing

-Salad
+Asian Chopped Salad

-- Edamame: You can usually find shelled edamame in the frozen vegetable section at the grocery store.
+- Edamame: You can typically find shelled edamame in the frozen vegetable section at the grocery store.
 I usually microwave it according to the package instructions and then cool it to room temperature in the fridge or freezer.

 Complete list of ingredients and amounts is located on the recipe card below.

-How to Make Asian Cabbage Salad
+How to Make Asian Chopped Salad

 Quick Overview

-- Make the dressing.
+- Create the dressing.

-- Make the salad.
+- Chop the veggies.

 Step by Step Instructions